This page lists the internship projects currently available in the Center for Cybersecurity of Fondazione Bruno Kessler (FBK).

 Prerequisites:

-Topics: Research tool, Compliance analysis, Packet analysis, TLS misconfiguration
+Topics: Research tool, Context-free grammar, Packet analysis, TLS vulnerabilities

 Notes: The project's scope will be adjusted to accommodate the number of available credits, making it suitable for both bachelor and master students.
 However, due to the need for future-proof and reusable results, access to the thesis period is dependent on an assessment performed on (and during) the internship period.